jh1h1h/portfolio/docs/general/AD.md

 ### Kerberoasting (cracking service/SPN pw)
 <details>
-The service ticket from Step 4 of [Kerberos Auth](/docs/general/AD#kerberos-auth-steps) is encrypted using the SPN's password hash.
+The TGS from Step 4 of [Kerberos Auth](/docs/general/AD#kerberos-auth-steps) is encrypted using the SPN's password hash.
 If we can request the ticket and decrypt it using brute force or guessing, we can use this information to crack the cleartext password of the service account.
 This technique is known as [Kerberoasting](https://blog.harmj0y.net/redteaming/kerberoasting-revisited/).

 Powershell: `.\Rubeus.exe kerberoast /outfile:hashes.kerberoast`